SallyFroMilan/Intermediate-HTML-and-CSS/Default styles/CSS Units/README.md

 ### em and rem
 `em` and `rem` both refer to a **font size**, though *they are often used* to **define other sizes in CSS**.<br>
-You’ll see both of them often so we’re going to explain both, but as a rule-of-thumb, **prefer `rem`**.
+They are the *two relative lengths you are likely to encounter most frequently* when sizing anything from boxes to text. so we’re going to explain both, but as a rule-of-thumb, **prefer `rem`**.

 `1em` is the `font-size` of an **element** (**or the element’s parent** if you’re using it to set `font-size`).<br>
 So, for example, if an element’s `font-size` is `16px`, then setting its width to `4em` would make its width `64px` (`16 * 4 == 64`).